TIPS FOR LAST-MINUTE STUDYING FROM A COLLEGE PROCRASTINATOR You did it once more.

 Despite my best efforts, I still struggle with procrastination, but I have discovered some excellent time management strategies.

-So, here are my effective last-minute study ideas for college students that procrastinate!
+So here they are: my successful last-minute study advice for college students that procrastinate!

 P.S.
 I’ve written a few pieces explicitly regarding studying, so be sure to read those and apply the advice there.